Rubén Marshall Tikalova: Trajectory

 As editorial director of FAHRENHEIT°, he made the transit of the publication to its digital version, launching in 2009 its website in French, English and Spanish, and with the time it became available in other languages.
 FAHRENHEIT° is also a channel of contemporary arts and lifestyle news, which has begun to venture into the field of international news.

 From 2013 to 2016 he was also the editorial director of the weekly cultural section “FAHRENHEITº”, published in the national newspaper Excélsior.
 During its history (d.
 March 18, 1917), Excélsior has given voice to various characters of the Mexican cultural environment.
 The publications arising from its pages (supplements, sections and magazines), among which is Plural, the literary magazine run by the Mexican writer, Nobel Prize in Literature, Octavio Paz, from its origin (October, 1971) to the “Excelsior beat” when he left the direction of the magazine (July, 1976), founding then the magazine Vuelta, although Plural was published until December 1994.

-As a member of the Mexican cultural world, Ruben Marshall has been part of selection committees in national and international art competitions, such as Miradas Cruzadas in collaboration with the Alliance Française in Mexico, the French Embassy in Mexico, the Image Center, the National Center of the Arts, the National Council for Culture and Arts (currently Secretariat of Culture) and the Museum of Mexico City, or Caminos de la Libertad, in collaboration with Fundación Azteca.
+As a member of the Mexican cultural world, Marshall Tikalova has been part of selection committees in national and international art competitions, such as Miradas Cruzadas in collaboration with the Alliance Française in Mexico, the French Embassy in Mexico, the Image Center, the National Center of the Arts, the National Council for Culture and Arts (currently Secretariat of Culture) and the Museum of Mexico City, or Caminos de la Libertad, in collaboration with Fundación Azteca.
 He has recently being part of the 7th generation's faculty from Luxurylab Institute, in Mexico City.

 In 2010 he was invited to join the Board of Directors of the Federation of Alliances Françaises in Mexico, and in 2011 he founded with the French Ambassador in Mexico and Marie-Jo Paz, widow of Octavio Paz, the Circle Victor Hugo for the Arts in Mexico, to promote cultural exchange between France and Mexico and the Francophonie, and serves as its president.
 In 2014 Mexico became observer country of the Organisation Internationale de la Francophonie (OIF).
 In his role as advisor, he currently serves as the Director of Brokerage and International Advisor from the United States Foreign Trade Institute.